leostratus/scotlandjs-2014/README.md

 [show a beautiful site with lovely use of white space, transition to slide with big red arrows pointing at 'wasted space']

-Now just think of what we could accomplish if we were wasting all of that space?
+Now just think of what we could accomplish if we weren't wasting all of that space?

 [show same website cramped and plastered with ads]